 Mile High Station

-We’re talking about Denver, so we had to include at least one craft beer event.
+One of Denver’s best beer festivals, Winter Brew Fest is the chilly-season installment of this bi-annual, two-day festival.
 Pick up your souvenir glass and spend three hours tasting an unlimited number of Colorado microbrews at this popular gathering.
 In addition to beer, Brew Fest features performances by local bands and plenty of chances to socialize with other beer lovers.
 The event also supports Swallow Hill Music, a local nonprofit, so you can feel good about where your money’s going.

 Book a Charter Bus to Denver this Winter